ACME Client Guide¶

 store=store,

-challenge_handler=http_handler, # default for domains not in map
+challenge_handler=http_handler, # default for identifiers not in map

 contact="mailto:admin@example.com",